s8subram/sp21-cse110-lab4/part1/part1.md

       false - true is cast to 1, and 1 != 2
       true - Boolean(2) returns true, so the equality holds
   15. === is strict equality, which means that it will only return true if the two operands are of the same type and also equal.
 On the other hand, == allows for recasting of types when checking for equality.
+  16. See other file
+  17. Result: [2, 4, 6]
+      To start with, the for loop will iterate through for each element in array.
+On each run through the loop, it pushes to the end of newArr the output of callback() called on the ith element of array.
+We see that callback is a function which returns double its input, so newArr will have pushed to its end twice the value of the corresponding position in array.
+Thus, newArr will have, in order, all the elements of array, doubled.
+  18. See other file
+  19. It outputs a 1, followed by a 4, and then around 1000 3 before the subsequent 2.
+Afterwards, the 1000 3 to 1 2 pattern continues.